steelsojka/lodash-decorators/README.md

 #### All decorators now take arguments

 All decorators now take arguments.
 So instead of `@Once` you would do `@Once()`.
-This keeps the API consistent and doesn't require the develop to remember which decorators take arguments.
+This keeps the API consistent and doesn't require the developer to remember which decorators take arguments.

 #### Removal of extensions and validation package